 Cultivate your trading psychology:

 • Learn to be calm during false breakouts.
 They are just a part of trading.
-Be patient during narrow range consolidations.
-Flags take time to form and break.
-Stick to the trading rules.
-Many emotional decisions result in bad returns.

 Maybe maintain a trading journal where you document your decisions and emotions.